camunda/camunda-docs/docs/apis-tools/operate-api/authentication.md

 ## Authentication via cookie (Self-Managed only)

-Another way to access the Operate API in a Self-Managed cluster is to send cookie headers in each request.
-The cookie can be obtained by using the API endpoint `/api/login`.
-Take the steps in the following example:
+You can also access the Operate API in a Self-Managed cluster by sending cookie headers in each request.
+You can obtain a cookie using the /api/login API endpoint.
+For example:

 **Example:**